ic3man31/Re_Automater/ReadMe.md

 The aim of this script is to automate the creation of a Report for Vulnerability Assessment or Penetration Test activities.
 It doesn't automate everything, you still need to get your hands dirty.
+*Feedbacks are always welcome.*

+## Requirements

 For now the script can completely run on **Windows OS**, with other OS may you encounter some issue.
 In the next versions I'm going to resolve this thing.
-*Feedbacks are always welcome.*
+Besides the installation of [requirements.txt](requirements.txt) these are the other requirements:

+- Windows OS
+- Microsoft Word and Excel installed

 ## Installation